Russia: The scandal Trump can't shake

-FBI Director James Comey also confirmed for the first time on Monday that the bureau is investigating potential links between Mr Trump's campaign aides and the Russian government as part of a broader probe into Moscow's alleged interference in the 2016 election.
+In March, then-FBI director James Comey also confirmed for the first time that the bureau was investigating potential links between Mr Trump's campaign aides and the Russian government as part of a broader probe into Moscow's alleged interference in the 2016 election.

 Early warning signs

 It was back in May 2016 that the first reports emerged of hackers targeting the Democratic Party.
 Over the next two months, the reports suggested US intelligence agencies had traced the breaches back to Russian hackers.

 In July, on the eve of the Democratic National Convention, Wikileaks published 20,000 internal emails stolen by the hackers.
 US intelligence officials said they believed with "high confidence" that Russia was behind the operation, but the Trump campaign publicly refused to accept the findings.